Create Your First Service Flows

 Send Task

-We will now send a task to the ingress webhook.
+We will now create a point that will send a task to the MelodyArc platform via a webhook.
 In the request, we will include information to trigger the configuration and simulate a service request.
-The simulated service request will contain information about a customer and a message describing their request.
+The simulated service request will contain information about a customer and a message describing their request

 {